Xed-Editor/Xed-Editor/README.md

-Karbon is a versatile text editor designed specifically for Android devices, offering users the ability to create, edit, and manage their text files with ease on their mobile devices.
+**Karbon is a feature-packed text editor crafted for developers, programmers, and power users seeking a robust coding experience on Android.
+With support for various programming languages, syntax highlighting, and powerful customization options, Karbon allows you to write, edit, and manage code or text files effortlessly.
+Tailored for those who need precision and flexibility, Karbon transforms your mobile device into a portable development environment.**

 ## Features